 Confirmation students are encouraged to attend Confirmation Camp at Cross Roads Camp and Retreat Center in Port Murray, NJ.

 High school youth are encouraged to attend weekend retreats and summer camps.
-The NJ Synod of the ELCA sponsors high school youth events such as its Winter Youth Assembly.
+The NJ Synod of the ELCA sponsors high school youth events such as its New Jersey Synod Youth Retreat.
 Redeemer sends its youth to the ELCA Youth Gathering.
 A powerful event, offered every third year, during which tens of thousands of high school youth and adults converge on a city to serve, worship and learn how to lead lives of discipleship.
 The next Youth Gathering will be June 29-July 3, 2021 in Minneapolis, MN.